Workers’ Compensation Process in Massachusetts

 If you are an employee injured at work in Boston, the workers’ compensation process will be governed by the Workers’ Compensation Act (WCA), found in Chapter 152 of the Massachusetts General Laws (MGL).

-Our dedicated workers’ compensation attorneys are closely familiar with this process, having successfully secured benefits for many clients at each phase, including:
+Our dedicated attorneys are closely familiar with this process, having successfully secured benefits for many clients at each phase, including:

 While expediency is desired in this process, successful workers’ compensation claims often require long-term commitment and dedication.
-Where other injury law firms are content to quickly settle cases and move on, attorneys at The Law Offices of Jeffrey S. Glassman are tireless in their pursuit of the best possible outcome for each client.
+Where other injury law firms are content to quickly settle cases and move on, our legal team at Jeffrey Glassman Injury Lawyers are tireless in their pursuit of the best possible outcome for each client.
 We recognize this is your life, your future.
 Work-related injuries and illness can leave you reeling.
 We work at each procedural phase to help you pick up the pieces and regain your financial stability.Your First Step After an On-the-Job Injury

 In the Commonwealth of Massachusetts, workers’ compensation benefits are available when an employee is injured on-the-job or suffers a work-related illness.
 Most workers’ compensation cases in Boston stem from injuries, as opposed to illnesses!